Romania Photo Tour – 14 days

 English (other languages available on request for an additional fee)

-Other meals except breakfast, Photographing or filming fees at the visited sites, Hotel extras, Tips, Travel Insurance
+Flight ticket; Hotel extras (telephone, mini bar, etc); Other meals except for breakfast; Photographing or filming fees at the visited sites; Tips; Travel insurance; Personal expenses

 Day 1: BUCHAREST

 Arrival in Bucharest – the capital of Romania.
 Pick-up from the airport and transfer to your hotel.
 The rest of the day is free.
 In the evening you meet your tour guide and the fellow travelers.